-- "Secure" materials include the following: - > Test booklets and answer booklets for high school STE testing - Test & answer booklets for grades 3-8 ELA, Mathematics, and STE, and grade 10 ELA and Mathematics testing - "Access" refers to handling test materials such as booklets, but does not include viewing test content or student responses in booklets.
+- "Secure" materials include the following: - > Test booklets and answer booklets for legacy high school STE testing and the Spanish/ English edition of the grade 10 Mathematics test - Test & answer booklets for grades 3-8 ELA, Mathematics, and STE, grade 10 ELA and Mathematics testing, and the next-generation high school Biology and Introductory Physics tests for students in grade 9 - "Access" refers to handling test materials such as booklets, but does not include viewing test content or student responses in booklets.
 Students may never transport secure booklets, including from their initial testing room to a test completion room.